 Stretching over 135km from end to end Okanagan Lake is one of the best things to see in Kelowna.
 Known for the beaches, with over 30 in the area, these are all prime real estate in the summertime.

-With a mix of sandy shores with green spaces nearby, fun parks and even bbq areas, there is a beach for everyone.
-Some top ones to check out include Strathcona Park, Hot Sands Beach, Rotary Beach and Sarson’s Beach.
+With a mix of sandy shores with green spaces nearby, fun parks and even BBQ areas, there is a beach for everyone.
+Some top ones to check out on Okanagan Lake include Strathcona Park, Hot Sands Beach, Rotary Beach and Sarson’s Beach.

 If the weather isn’t ideal for sunning yourself, the views from the shore are well worth a visit too.

-Known as a major recreation playground to locals and visitors this is also where you’ll find fun opportunities for sailing, house boating, powerboating and paddleboarding.
+Known as a major recreation playground to locals and visitors, Okanagan Lake is also where you’ll find fun opportunities for sailing, house boating, powerboating and paddleboarding.

 2) Spend a Day Wine Tasting

-Renowned for its orchards, Kelowna has 40 different wineries throughout the city to visit.
+Renowned for its orchards, west Kelowna has 40 different wineries throughout the city to visit.